Hurricane Claudette (2003): Caribbean and Mexico

 In the Dominican Republic, the outer bands of the storm caused moderate rainfall of up to 3 in in Santo Domingo.
 Winds gusted up to 45 mph, knocking down trees, sign posts, and iron roofs.
 Also, flooding in metropolitan areas blocked traffic for cars and pedestrians.
-Banana and other fruit plantations in the southwestern portion of the country experienced severe damage, although exact damage totals are unknown.
+Banana and other fruit plantations in the southwestern portion of the country experienced severe damage.